microsoft/aici/README.md

 You can find more details about `rllm-llamacpp` [here](rllm/rllm-llamacpp/README.md).

-The rLLM server provides an HTTP interface, utilized for both configuration tasks and sending requests.
-You can also utilize this interface to promptly verify its status.
+The rLLM server provides a HTTP interface, utilized for configuration tasks and processing requests.
+You can also use this interface to promptly verify its status.
 For instance, if you open http://127.0.0.1:4242/v1/models, you should see:

 ```json
 {